A super easy & delicious banana mug cake for one person!

 Got breakfast?

-In less than 5 minutes, this bakery-style banana mug cake can be yours.
-And the entire recipe is under 100 calories… including the streusel topping!
 It’s the perfect solution for those days when you’re craving something more exciting for breakfast than the same old bowl of oatmeal.
 Who wouldn’t want to eat cake for breakfast?!

-So if you are a fan of that recipe, be sure to give this banana mug cake a try, and it might just become your new favorite!
+So if you are a fan of that recipe, be sure to give this banana cake a try, and it might just become your new favorite!

 Eat plain or top with coconut butter or my recipe for Healthy Glaze Icing.